cloudcamphq/cloudcamp/website/content/docs/tutorial.md

 category: "getting-started"
 ---

-This tutorial will walk you through build and deploying an application with CloudCamp.
+This tutorial will walk you through building and deploying an application with CloudCamp.
 Make sure that CloudCamp is installed and your AWS account is configured.